-- drafted and negotiated of a variety of agreements, including contracts to secure content, to license music and archival materials, and to engage talent and other personnel;
+- Drafting and negotiating a wide variety of agreements, including agreements to secure content, talent and other personnel; and

-This four-unit course will be graded based upon project work, team collaboration, and class participation.
-Several written reflection assignments designed to measure progress and understanding of key principles will also be assigned.
+This four-unit course will be graded based upon project work, class participation and several written reflection assignments designed to measure progress and understanding of key principles and skills.

 |Daniel Mayeda / Dale Cohen||19F||769||LEC 1||T 3:20 PM - 5:20 PM||4.0||No||No|

 |Experiential course enrollment through separate process; deadline June 14, noon.
 See ENROLL.LAW.UCLA.EDU Early drop deadline: 5:00 p.m. on 8/30/2019.|

 |Daniel Mayeda / Dale Cohen||20S||769||LEC 1||T 3:20 PM - 5:20 PM||4.0||No||No|